-Depending on whether your enterprise is implementing this data exchange from scratch, or if you are using a dedicated data sharing platform such as Senate by Data Republic, there may already be a data exchange policy in place – one that can be adjusted according to the unique needs of your proposed data exchange.
+Depending on whether your enterprise is implementing this data exchange from scratch, or if you are using a dedicated data sharing platform such as Data Republic, there may already be a data exchange policy in place – one that can be adjusted according to the unique needs of your proposed data exchange.

 There are a number of data exchange policy examples online that can help you build out a generic template.
 You can then populate it with relevant information once you are at the stage of finalizing all the details of your data sharing initiative.

 Again, finding the right data exchange framework example will help you build out your own version of the framework – one that will meet your needs better than a dedicated example for, say, Sitecore or another technology organization.

 However, for the purpose of this explanation, let’s stay with Sitecore and consider what is included in their own variety of data exchange frameworks.
 Without diving into the complexities of specific framework subcategories, you may want to include the following sections within your own data exchange framework: